ruchika2210/TaskManagementSystem/README.md

    git clone https://github.com/ruchika2210/TaskManagementSystem.git

-2. Do npm install to install the dependencies
+2. Do "npm install" to install the dependencies
-3. docker-compose build (for building the docker project)
+3. "docker-compose build" (for building the docker project)
-4. docker-compose up (for running the docker containerized project)
+4. "docker-compose up" (for running the docker containerized project)
 5. If the background processes are on  : then list the process : "netstat -ano | findstr :3000" (3000 is port) and then kill the process using "taskkill /PID <process_id> /F
 6. Run the test file using "npm test"

+All of the env files and docker files are not ignored, pushed in the repository for smooth running of application in external environment.